Pepryan/openstack-resource/README.md

 - Move instance
 - Generate plot vCPUs allocation (work on progress, you can still see the generated image on your project directory)
 - Data will be automated sync with script
-- List all instance with image name, flavor name, VCPUs and RAM
+- List all instance with necessary metadata, filtering feature, exporting feature

 ### Tech used
 - Vanilla javascript, HTML, CSS